qmkakaxi/DIG_FL/README.md

 DIGFL is an efficient participant contribution evaluation for horizontal and vertical Federated Learning.

-Here, we persent two versions: clusterBeta and standaloneBeta.
+Here, we persent two versions: standaloneBeta and clusterBeta.

 ### standaloneBeta.

-#### StandaloneBeta is a stand-alone version,to compare the DIGFL with actual shapley value.
+#### StandaloneBeta is a stand-alone version, to compare the DIGFL with actual shapley value.

 Please refer to [standaloneBeta](https://github.com/qmkakaxi/DIG_FL/tree/master/standaloneBeta).